ift-gftc/opentraceability/README.md

 even without an extension library, the core library can still receive CTEs/KDEs from unknown extensions and namespaces and serialize/deserialize the data without losing any information.

-> More information on extensions can be found in the documentation later on. (coming soon)
+> More information on extensions can be found in the documentation later on.

 ### EPCIS Query Document / EPCIS Document
 These two objects inherit from the same base class `EPCISBaseDocument` and represent the two types of documents in EPCIS.
 They are